 Contrary to popular belief, Huawei applies the least amount of processing to images from its main sensor.
 The camera produces high levels of detail with minimal evidence of over-sharpening, thanks to the combination of BM3D noise reduction and a large image sensor.
 The Galaxy S20 Plus is reasonably soft on edges too, at least as far as nearby foreground subjects are concerned.
 However, Samsung’s processing chain looks a lot messier with complex textures, such as trees and foliage, and the highlights in our sample images.

 OnePlus clearly relies on a sharpening filter to enhance details, resulting in more harsh, high-contrast edges.
-It’s certainly not an ugly look compared to lots of phones we’ve seen and is hard to notice unless you really analyze the pixels.
+It’s certainly not an ugly look compared to many phones we’ve seen and is hard to notice unless you really analyze the pixels.
 Foreground and subject details are left looking with an artificial pop compared to the other two.
 However, the phone’s consistency regarding exposure and color balance ensures that images always look crisp.

 All three of these handsets provide the option to capture very high-resolution images in good lighting.
-The Galaxy S20 Plus offers 64MP shots, you’ll get 50MP out of the Huawei P40 Pro, and 48MP from the OnePlus 8 Pro.
+The Galaxy S20 Plus offers 64MP shots.
+You’ll get 50MP out of the Huawei P40 Pro, and 48MP from the OnePlus 8 Pro.
 Here are some crops from these modes.

 There are definitely pros and cons to shooting in this mode.
 All three phones hand in exceptional details, providing that you have a subject within a few meters.
 The plant image above shows that all three are quite light on the processing, with sharp crisp details.
 Although again, OnePlus is a fraction more eager with the sharpening pass.
 Sadly, Huawei’s color balance on the subject isn’t great in this instance.
 Samsung’s first 64MP sample is truly exceptional, part in thanks to the good lighting.